 While scales and arpeggios form the necessary backbone of a solid education in guitar training, it is in the playing of simple studies that a learner gets to enjoy the music and experience the motivation to learn more.
 It’s very possible that at the end of the first year, a good student will have under his or her belt close to a dozen etudes (studies) to play and enjoy.

-Assuming you have weekly lessons and you practice about an hour a day, a diligent student with no previous guitar experience should have a small repertoire of relatively simple songs within the first six months of playing classical guitar.
+Assuming you have weekly lessons and you practice about an hour a day, a diligent student with no previous guitar experience should have a repertoire of simple songs within the first six months of playing classical guitar.
 Nothing that will win you applause from strangers but can attract a faint nod of approval from family members.

 What can 3 years of learning the classical guitar teach you?